rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 Fusion!

-Since `erasedRemoveKnownDuplicates` wipes the type information, Combine has no other choice than to wrap it in another intermediary. `Publishers.CompactMap` can specialize [its `map` implementation](https://developer.apple.com/documentation/combine/publishers/compactmap/3206027-map) by returning another instance of the same type, reducing overhead.
+Since `erasedRemoveKnownDuplicates` wipes the type information, Combine has no other choice than to wrap it in another intermediary.
+On the other hand, `Publishers.CompactMap` can specialize [its `map` implementation](https://developer.apple.com/documentation/combine/publishers/compactmap/3206027-map) by returning another instance of the same type, reducing overhead.

 We can’t peek behind Apple’s closed source.
-Still, we can guess at the implementation.
+But, we can guess at the implementation.

 <script src="https://gist.github.com/jasdev/b5619cd756e23248b84fc12e7d92b4d2.js"></script>

 ## “[Tradeoffs] rule everything around me.”

 Fusion is wicked.
 However, it’s not always needed.
-We have to think about our publishers’s intended use, or at least guess when exposing a public-facing API.
+We have to think about our publisher’s intended use, or at least guess when exposing a public-facing API.

 If the operator is meant to be used in-between other, chained operators, then it’s better to return the full type and let fusion happen.